onyx-m2/onyx-m2-firmware/README.md

 4. Flash the SuperB sketch [onyx-superb.ino](onyx-superb/onyx-superb.ino) to the device.

-5. The device will *not* cycle on its own, you need to power down the M2 by pulling the USB cable and reconnecting.
+5. The device will *not* cycle on its own, you need to power down the M2 by pulling the USB cable a::nd reconnecting.

 ## Debugging